 And at the Eleventh Circuit, Mary Lou won.
 The panel of federal appellate judges unanimously ruled in her favor on March 20, 2017.
 The panel held that the First Amendment protects Mary Lou’s right to honestly label her skim milk as skim milk, regardless of whatever definition the government has created.

 This resulted in a federal district court judgment entered on June 12, 2017, vindicating Mary Lou’s right to resume her skim milk sales with an honest label.
 Today, Mary Lou is selling skim milk again, and she was never forced to betray her principles.

 Order Granting Summary Judgment for Defendants

-Mary Lou Wesselhoeft and her husband Paul Wesselhoeft own Ocheesee Creamery, a small creamery with three employees in the Florida Panhandle.1 The creamery started out selling cream skimmed from all-natural, pasteurized whole milk to families and coffee shops in the local area.
+Mary Lou Wesselhoeft and her husband Paul Wesselhoeft own Ocheesee Creamery, a small creamery with three employees in the Florida Panhandle.
+1 The creamery started out selling cream skimmed from all-natural, pasteurized whole milk to families and coffee shops in the local area.
 Skimming the cream from whole milk, however, resulted not only in cream, but skim milk as well.
-So five years ago, Ocheesee Creamery started selling skim milk in addition to its cream.
+Almost a decade ago, Ocheesee Creamery started selling skim milk in addition to its cream.

 Because of the all-natural dairy philosophy that Mary Lou follows, she added nothing to the creamery’s skim milk.
 It contained exactly one ingredient—pasteurized skim milk—and she labeled it as exactly that: “pasteurized skim milk.”
 It was routinely tested and approved as safe by the Florida Department of Agriculture and Consumer Services (“DACS”), and Ocheesee’s customers loved it.
 In fact, many of them purchased it precisely because it had no additives, and none of them were ever confused by the easy-to-understand label.